Last update 16 May 2023

 Disclosures to the media are only protected in a few exceptional cases, above all in the case of an “immediate or obvious endangerment of the public interest” (as stated in paragraph 32).

-Sanctions and protections
+Sanctions and penalties

 Get a Head Start